 For clarity purposes, let us take a look at this quote. ”Thanks, Mark, kindly see below 1000-1.75pc, 2000-1.65/pc, 10000-1.5/pc, EXW.’

-The abbreviation EXW stands for Ex-Works and defines the shipping terms alongside the parties’ obligations before it reaches the buyer.
+The abbreviation EXW on Alibaba means for Ex-Works and defines the shipping terms alongside the parties’ obligations before it reaches the buyer.
 Most people ask whether Alibaba prices are inclusive of the shipping fee, which is not the case.
-What you need to know is that the shipping fee is quoted in FOB on their website.
+What you need to know is which trade term include shipping fee.

 Basic Trade Terms Alibaba Incoterms